Can Happiness Be Measured?

 We live in a world that feeds the illusion that happiness lives in the future.

-That you’ll feel it once you’ve…
+That you’ll feel happy once you’ve…

 Got the promotion